LucianoMalagola/Financial-Sales-Performance-Dashboard-with-Power-BI/README.md

-# Financial & Sales Performance Dashboard with Power-BI
+# Financial & Sales Performance Dashboard with Power BI
 A data analysis and visualization practice built in Power BI using a public data set from [chandoo.org](https://chandoo.org/wp/)

 The goal was to independently replicate and personalize the **Financial & Sales Dashboard** demonstrated by [Chandoo in his YouTube video](https://youtu.be/i3AR0gt9SHA?si=suMojILCSCgra5D2), applying my own approach to data modeling, DAX calculations, and visualization techniques to highlight KPIs, track target attainment, and evaluate employee performance.